 Sound ID:

 While the app includes an extensive catalogue of bird calls and songs, the app does not support an AI-based sound ID feature that automatically identifies birds by sound.
-Users must manually compare sounds within the app to identify species.
+Users must manually compare sounds within the app to identify birds.